titos999/tensorflow-yolov4-tiny-mask-detector/README.md

 Custom Mask Detector trained using YOLOv4-tiny, implemented in Tensorflow 2.0 and deployed on Android Studio.

 # Training
-Yolov4-Tiny was used for training the mask detector
+Darknet and yolov4-tiny was used for training the mask detector.
+Guidelines from the following repo was used: https://github.com/AlexeyAB/darknet.

-# Convertion from Yolov4-tiny weights to Tensorflow Lite
+# Converting Yolov4-tiny weights to Tensorflow Lite
-For converting the yolov4-tiny custom weights to tensorflow lite the following repo was used : https://github.com/hunglc007/tensorflow-yolov4-tflite
+For converting my yolov4-tiny custom weights to tensorflow lite the following repo was used : https://github.com/hunglc007/tensorflow-yolov4-tflite